robohydra/robohydra/docs/head/plugin-stdlib/index.md

 `http://myserver.example.com/api/foobar`.
-The traffic will be saved in a file `robohydra-replayer.json` in the current directory by default, but a different filename can be specified in the `trafficfilepath` configuration variable.
+The traffic will be saved in a file `robohydra-replayer.json` in the current directory by default, but a different filename can be specified in the `trafficfilepath` configuration variable or through GET parameters.
 Note that this traffic file is relatively easy to fiddle with, which makes it easy to make variations of the traffic for testing.

 Once you have some traffic that you want to replay (recorded in the same session or simply a file you had pre-recorded in a previous